 Potential Losses of Waste Management Capacity

-When determining applications for non-waste development within a short distance of or adjacent to an existing waste management facility, regard will be had to any potential adverse impacts the proposed development might have on the future of the site as a location for the continuation of waste management activities.
+When determining applications for non-waste development within a short distance of or adjacent to an existing waste management facility, regard will be had to any potential adverse impacts the proposed development might have on the future of the site as a location for the continuation of waste management activities in accordance with the ‘agent of change’ principle.
 If a development is likely to have an unacceptable impact on the future of the site as a location for waste management, it will be refused.

 Waste Site Impact Assessments